VKIntegratedSystems/SmarTak_inForce_TAK_Plugin_Public/README.md

   - If your device has been paired to your SIOS alread, you may connect to your SIOS by selecting it from the device list on the Paired Devices tab.
 ---

+For 11E Devices:

+1. Accessing the power button

+  - If installed, remove the end cap from the rear portion of the SIOS device.

+2. Powering on the device

+  - Press the power button

+    - A green light should come on.
+Continue holding until the light brightens slightly, then release the power button

+    - If no light ever appears, you may need to charge your SIOS device with the supplied charging cable

+3. Connecting to Your SIOS

+  - Make sure Bluetooth is enabled on your End User Device(EUD)

+  - Open ATAK, and then start the SmarTak inForce plugin from the ATAk menu

+  - On the Plugin Settings tab, under the Bluetooth section, ensure that the hardware connection selection slider is set to 11B

+  - If you did not already pair your EUD with your SIOS device from the EUD's default Bluetooth menu, you may do so on the Discover Devices tab of the SmarTak inForce plugin.

+    - When you select the SIOS device from the device list, it will pair, connect, and then return to the main plugin tab.

+  - If your device has been paired to your SIOS already, you may connect to your SIOS by selecting it from the device list on the Paired Devices tab.

+  - Once paired to your device, there should be a blue light coming from the device as well as the green light indicating the device is on.
+---

 ## Frequently Asked Questions (FAQ)